-- Wallpaper changes the wallpaper that appears on the idle screen. - Palette changes the color scheme of the display. - Text Size sets size of text on the display. - Home Icons controls whether main menu icons appear on the idle screen. - Backlight A backlight lights the display and keypad when you make or receive a call, open or close the flip, or press keys or buttons.
-Backlight controls how long the backlight stays on; Sensor sets the keypad backlight to light up only in low light conditions. - Clock controls whether the time and date appear on the idle screen; sets time and date format; sets year. - Menu View controls whether the items on your main menu and Java applications menu appear as large icons or a list. - Large Dialing sets large digits to appear on the idle screen when you enter a number. - Contrast sets the contrast of the display.
+- Wallpaper changes the wallpaper that appears on the idle screen. - Palette changes the color scheme of the display. - Text Size sets size of text on the display. - Home Icons controls whether main menu icons appear on the idle screen. - Backlight controls backlight illumination. - Clock controls whether the time and date appear on the idle screen; sets time and date format; sets year. - Menu View controls whether the items on your main menu and Java applications menu appear as large icons or a list.

-Language - sets the language that your phone displays.
+- Large Dialing sets large digits to appear on the idle screen when you enter a number. - Contrast sets the contrast of the display. - Language sets the language that your phone displays.